-To set up a new shortcut for an app menu item, click App Shortcuts then the plus button.
-You need to type out the exact menu label you want the shortcut to apply to (like “Delete” for example) and specify whether the shortcut should work in every app or one desktop program in particular.
-Of course you’ll also have to enter the keyboard combination itself.
+To set up a new shortcut for an app menu item, click App Shortcuts then the + (plus) button.
+You need to type out the exact menu label you want the shortcut to apply to (like “Delete” for example), and specify whether the shortcut should work in every app or one desktop program in particular, as well as enter the keyboard combination itself.
 Once you’ve clicked Add you’re up and running with your new macOS keyboard shortcut.

-Under the Services heading you can find options like capturing the screen and setting the desktop wallpaper, and all these options can have their own shortcuts too.
-If you want to add a new service to this list—importing tracks into iTunes maybe, or creating new calendars, or many other actions—you can do this through the Automator utility (find it through Spotlight) and then assign a keyboard shortcut afterwards.
+Under Services you can find options like capturing the screen and setting the desktop wallpaper, and all these options can have their own shortcuts too.
+If you want to add a new service to this list—importing tracks into the Music application maybe, creating new calendars, or many other actions—you can do this through the built-in Automator utility and then assign a keyboard shortcut afterwards.

-That’s fine as far as it goes, but you can do much more with the help of a third-party program, like Alfred: using customizable “hotkeys” you can launch an application, take more control over Alfred itself, or launch a specific script or AppleScript to carry out an action.
-The option to create hotkeys needs the Powerpack purchase, which is £19 (about $25 at the time of writing).
+You can do more with the help of a third-party program, like Alfred.
+Using customizable “hotkeys,” you can launch an application, take more control over Alfred itself, or launch a specific script or AppleScript to carry out an action.
+The option to create hotkeys needs the Powerpack purchase, which is £29 (about $40 at the time of writing).

-From the Alfred Preferences pane, click Workflow then click the plus icon in the bottom left—if you choose the Templates option you can see how hotkeys can be assigned to files, apps, web searches, system commands and more besides.
-You just choose your hotkey, your action, and your parameters, if necessary.
-Once you’re more confident, you can create these workflows from scratch (see here for extra instructions).
+From the Alfred Preferences pane, click Workflow, then click the + (plus) button in the bottom left—if you choose the Templates option you can see how hotkeys can be assigned to files, apps, web searches, system commands and more besides.
+You just choose your hotkey, your action, and your parameters (if necessary).
+Once you’re more confident, you can create these workflows from scratch following the full instructions here.

-First you create a Macro—a series of commands—then you assign it a “Hot Key” (with a space this time).
-Open up the Help menu and click Tutorial for a more thorough guide to the process, but if you want to get up and running as quickly as possible, click the plus button down at the bottom of the interface to create a new macro.
-You have to set a hot key as the macro trigger, and you can then assign your action accordingly.
+Then there’s Keyboard Maestro, which will set you back $36 (after a free trial) but which also offers you a lot of flexibility in terms of keyboard shortcut customization.
+You can assign a keyboard shortcut to just about anything by creating a macro (a series of commands) then assigning a hotkey to it.
+Open up Help and Tutorial for a more thorough guide, but to get up and running as quickly as possible, click the + (plus button) down at the bottom of the interface to create a new macro.
+You have to set a hotkey as the macro trigger, and you can then assign your action accordingly.